wuespace/telestion-project-daedalus2/application/README.md

 Either add your github user name and the token as `GITHUB_ACTOR` and `GITHUB_TOKEN` to your environment variables or make a copy of the `gradle.properties.example` and name it `gradle.properties`.
 Then insert your username and token into this file.
-No worry, this file should not be committed. (it's git ignored)
+No worries, this file should not be committed. (it's git ignored)

 Finally, resync gradle to download and set up the Telestion Core dependencies.